dcSpark/shinkai-node/typescript/README.md

 # @shinkai/toolkit-buidler

-This tool scaffolds a new toolkit.
+The builder scaffolds a new toolkit.

 To create and build a toolkit: